david-yost/BookNotes/balancing-coupling-in-software-design.md

 - Degrees of freedom can be limited somewhat by adding constraints to the variables.  (i.e. triangle class that verifies the sum of any 2 sides is greater than the third)
 - "Order in a system, and its future outcomes, are predictable as lon gas the system has constraints and the constraints can be sustained." - Snowden 2020
 - The fewer constraints that you can work with the less certainty you have about cause-and-effect relationships which means greater complexity.

+#### Chapter 4 - Coupling and Modularity

+> "At its core, modularity refers to systems composed of self-contained units called modules."

+**Fundamental properties to describe a module**
+1. Function - The modules goal.
+It's exposed to the consumers of the module through its public interface.
+The interface has to reflect the tasks that can be achieved by the module, how the module can be integrated, and its interactions with other modules.
+2. Logic - How the module's function is implemented; that is, the implementation details of the module.
+Unlike function, which is explicitly exposed to consumers, a module's logic should be hidden from other modules.
+3. Context - The environment in which the module should be used.
+This includes both explicit requirements and implicit assumptions the design makes on the module's usage scenarios and environment.

+##### Software Modules
+A Module is any collection of executable program statements meeting all of the following criteria:
+1. The statements implement self-contained functionality.
+2. The functionality can be called from any other module.
+3. The implementation has the potential to be individually compiled.

+##### Modules as Abstractions
+- Abstractions can be used to craft software boundaries
+- The goal of an abstraction is to represent multiple things equally well (i.e. car doesn't specify make, model, or color)
+- For the abstraction to work well it must eliminate details that are relevant to concrete cases but are not shared by all

+##### Modularity, Complexity, and Coupling
+Modularity controls complexity of a system in two ways:
+1. Eliminating accidental complexity; in other words, avoiding complexity driven by the poor design of a system
+2. Managing the system's essential complexity.
+The essential complexity is an inherent part of the system's business domain and, thus, cannot be eliminated.
+On the other hand, modular design contains its effect by encapsulating the complex parts in proper modules, preventing its complexity from "spilling" across the system.

+The three properties of a module define three types of knowledge reflected by the design of a module:
+1. Function: the explicitly exposed knowledge
+2. Logic: knowledge that is hidden within the module
+3. Context: knowledge the module has about its environment

+> Effective module design maximizes the knowledge it encapsulates, while sharing only the minimum that is required for other components to work with the module.